Master’s Program

 PURPOSES OF A MASTER’S LEVEL PROGRAM

-The UMBC Emergency and Disaster Health Systems graduate study programs encompass agencies ranging from local rescue squads to national and international disaster and refugee health services and include mobile (i.e. ambulances) and fixed resources (hospitals).
+The UMBC Department of Emergency and Disaster Health Systems graduate study programs encompass agencies ranging from local rescue squads to national and international disaster and refugee health services and include mobile (i.e. ambulances) and fixed resources (hospitals).
 The program is primarily focused on preparing professionals for leadership roles requiring skills in planning, research, development, and organizational operations.
-The different track curriculum are designed to provide graduate-level training and education to health care providers, researchers, educators, policymakers, and administrators.
+The different track curriculums are designed to provide graduate-level training and education to health care providers, researchers, educators, policymakers, and administrators.

 AREAS OF STUDY